Sister Maria Concepta McGarry, IHM

 December 18, 1878 – December 23, 1961

-She was born on December 18, 1878 in Carbondale, Pennsylvania, and given the name Mary.
+She was born on December 18, 1878 in Carbondale, PA, and given the name Mary.
 She was the daughter of the late Timothy and Mary A. McHale McGarry.
 She entered the IHM Congregation on July 1, 1904, received the religious habit on December 8, 1904, and made profession of her vows on December 27, 1906.

-Sister Maria Concepta served as portress at the following convents and schools: St. Patrick School in Olyphant, PA, from 1910 to 1934, 1940 to 1949, and 1950 to 1957; St. Agnes Convent in Elmhurst, PA, from 1934 to 1937; St. Alphonsus School in New York City, from 1937 to 1940; and Our Lady of Mt.
+Sister Maria Concepta served as teacher at the following schools: St. Patrick School in Olyphant, PA, from 1910 to 1934, 1940 to 1949, and 1950 to 1957; St. Alphonsus School in New York City, NY, from 1937 to 1940; and Our Lady of Mt.
 Carmel School in Asbury Park, NJ, from 1949 to 1950.

 From 1957 until the time of her death, Sister Maria Concepta served as a prayer minister at the Marian Convent.